 Coryat was an eccentric, conceited and colourful person and author and famous for that.
 He was passionate traveller, learned easily languages (including Persian and Hindūstānī) and often made exact observations, filling his books with various details.
 His extensive notes, seen by Roe who met him in Ajmer, were lost and only the five letters sent from Ajmer and Agra remain as published.
 The last part of his life is decribed by Roe and Terry in their travel books.

 Publications: Coryat’s Crudities.
 Hastily gobled up in Five Moneths Travells in France, Savoy, Italy, Rhetia, commonly called the Grisons country, Helvetia, alias Switzerland, some parts of high Germany, and the Netherlands… 1-3.
 L. 1611, new ed.
 1-2.
 864 p.
 Glasgow 1905.

-– Thomas Coriate Traveller for the English Wits: Greeting, from Court of the Great Mogul, Resident at the Towne of Asmere in Eastern India.
-1616 (letters); republ. in 1776, by Purchas 1-2, and by W. Foster (ed.), Early Travels in India, 1583–1619.
+– Thomas Coriate Traueller for the English Wits: Greeting, From the Court of the Great Mogul, Resident at the Towne of Asmer in Easterne India.
+56 p.
+L. 1616 (4 letters); republ. in 1776, by Purchas 1-2, and by W. Foster (ed.), Early Travels in India, 1583–1619.
 Oxford 1921, 234-287.

-Sources: A.J. in D.N.B.
-12, 1887, 259-261; *Foster 1921, 234ff.
-Introduction to Coryat; Oaten 1909, 162-164; Wikipedia with portrait and further references.
+Sources: A.J[essopp], D.N.B.
+12, 1887, 259-261; *Foster 1921, 234-241 (introduction to Coryat); Oaten 1909, 162-164; Prasad 1980, 164-201 (with two portraits); M. Strachan, Literature of Travel and Explor.
+1, 2003, 285-287; Wikipedia with portrait and further references.